 Self-Adjusting Torsion Stabilizers from SuperSprings: Trailers get ignored, tire dealers and brother-in-laws tell you, you don’t need to balance trailer tires, they are wrong.
-Trailer manufactures will till you, you don’t need shock absorbers for trailers, they are wrong.
+Trailer manufactures will tell you, you don’t need shock absorbers for trailers, they are wrong.
 But it’s not easy to add shock absorbers to trailer axles.
 Until now, I’ve used SuperSpring overloads on my trucks and SumoSprings on my truck.
 5 years ago SuperSprings told me that had a great cushion for trailer springs but trailer SumoSprings only worked on trailers with the axle under the leaf springs.
 My toy hauler had the opposite with leaf springs under the axle.
-Five years latter, low and behold SuperSprings came out with what I needed.
+Five years later, low and behold SuperSprings came out with what I needed.

 With the axle under the leaf springs, not much room between the springs and the trailer frame and the holding tanks on my toy hauler RV.
 SumoSprings are memory foam, closed micro-cellular urethane.
 A cushion to absorb the shock from the road and they help control the leaf springs similar to shock absorbers.
 This means a smoother ride, less damage to the trailer from the axle banging things and a trailer that has a controlled suspension.
 It only took an hour to install.
 Think about all the glued together particle board cabinets that goes in an RV.
 If you’ve ever seen an RV travel trailer in an accident, there’s not much left.
 According to SuperSprings, the Sumo urethane cushion compresses 50% adding 500 lbs capacity to each axle.
 Improving the ride of a toy hauler RV or any RV trailer saves money, less cracked cabinets, broken fresh water tank brackets or pulled apart trailer brake wires.
 That’s all happened to me.